ynab/heroku-tailscale-buildpack/README.md

 Run [Tailscale](https://tailscale.com/) on a Heroku dyno.

-This is based on https://tailscale.com/kb/1107/heroku/.

-Thank you to @rdotts, @kongmadai, @mvisonneau for their work on tailscale-docker and tailscale-heroku.
+This buildpack installs and configures Tailscale in [userspace networking](https://tailscale.com/kb/1112/userspace-networking) mode so that it is able to run on a Heroku dyno.
+A SOCKS5 proxy is available at `localhost:1055` to provide access to a tailnet.

 ## Usage